deepin-community/python-cffi/doc/source/using.rst

     assert lib.strlen("hello") == 5

+(Note that there is no guarantee that the ``char *`` passed to the function remains valid after the call is done.
+Similarly, if you write ``lib.f(x); lib.f(x)`` where ``x`` is a variable containing a byte string, the two calls to ``f()`` could sometimes receive different ``char *`` pointers, with each of them only valid during the corresponding call.
+This is important notably for PyPy which uses many optimizations tweaking the data underlying a byte string object.
+CFFI will not make and free a copy of the whole string at *every* call---it usually won't---but you *cannot* write code that relies on it: there are cases were that would break.
+If you need a pointer to remain valid, you need to make one explicitly, for example with ``ptr = ffi.new("char[]", x)``.)

 You can also pass unicode strings as ``wchar_t *`` or ``char16_t *`` or
 ``char32_t *`` arguments.
 Note that
 the C language makes no difference between argument declarations that